A simple model of trees for unicellular maps: Counting 3-constellations

 Planarity is equivalent to the relation:

 \end{defin}

-\begin{lem} The number of labelled prickly planar $3$-quasi-constellations of multi-type $(\II,\JJ,\LL)$ and prickling number $g_0$ is \end{lem} \begin{proof} It is easier in the proof of this lemma to work with {\em unrooted} labelled quasi-constellations.
-Note that a planar (vertex-)labelled tree has no symmetry, hence, dealing with unrooted or rooted objects only change the enumerations by constant explicit factors (this would not be true for higher genus objects!).
+\begin{lem} The number of labelled prickly planar $3$-quasi-constellations of multitype $(\II,\JJ,\LL)$ and prickling number $g_0$ is \end{lem} \begin{proof} It is easier in the proof of this lemma to work with {\em unrooted} labelled quasi-constellations.
+Note that a planar (vertex-)labelled tree has no symmetry, hence, dealing with unrooted or rooted objects only changes the counting coefficients by constant explicit factors (this would not be true for higher genus objects!).